Use list actions in Shortcuts on iPhone or iPad

-If you use the Choose from List action with the Dictionary action, all the keys in the dictionary are displayed when you tap “Add new item”.
-For each key you select, such as Number, Boolean or Array, the corresponding values are passed as output.
+If you use the Choose from List action with the Dictionary action, all of the keys in the dictionary are displayed when you tap “Add new item.”
+For each key you select, such as Number, Boolean, or Array, the corresponding values are passed as output.

 When you run the shortcut, the Choose from List action displays the keys you defined in the Dictionary action.

 By default at runtime, Choose from List prompts you to choose a single item, but you can turn on Select Multiple to allow multiple items to be selected when the action runs.
 When Select Multiple is turned on, the Select All Initially option becomes available.
-Turn on Select All Initially to have all the items in the list selected by default then, when you run the shortcut, manually deselect the items you don’t want to add.
+Turn on Select All Initially to have all of the items in the list selected by default; then when you run the shortcut, manually deselect the items you don’t want to add.